What is a Heritage Statement?

 - Are the works reversible in whole or in part?

-- If the works have potential to materially affect the landscape character of the National Park, has due account been taken of the Peak District Landscape Strategy and Action Plan (2009)? h.
+- If the works have the potential to materially affect the landscape character of the National Park, has due account been taken of the Peak District Landscape Strategy and Action Plan (2009)? h.
 If the proposed works will result in any harm, is the harm offset or outweighed by any public benefits.

 An investigative survey can reveal original panelling behind plasterboard